monleon96/kika/docs/source/user_guide/tutorials/index.rst

 Tutorials
 =========

-This section contains detailed tutorials to help you learn how to use MCNPy effectively.
+This section contains detailed tutorials to help you learn how to use KIKA effectively.